-BENJAMIN WALL,

-Justice of the Peace.
+BENJAMIN WALL, Justice of the Peace.

-DWIGHT DEMING,

-County Commissioner of Saint Joseph County.

-JOHN BROWNFIELD,

-President of South Bend National Bank.
+DWIGHT DEMING, County Commissioner of Saint Joseph County.
+JOHN BROWNFIELD President of South Bend National Bank.

-Following this is the official certificate of George W. Matthews, clerk of the Saint Joseph's circuit court, certifying that the persons whose names appear to the above are old and highly respectable citizens, occupying the several positions by them indicated.
+Following this is the official certificate of George W. Matthews, clerk of the Saint Joseph's circuit court, certifying that the persons whose names appear to the above are old and highly respectable citizens, occupying the several positions by them indimittees of the House and Senate of the United States.

-The original testimony from which these extracts are made is on file with the committees of the House and Senate of the United States.
+The original testimony from which these extracts are made is on file with the comthe treaty to which these articles are supplementary, we hereby, in evidence of our concurrence therein, become parties thereto.

-3. Your memorialists are entitled to share per capita in all annuities secured by treaty to the Pottawatonie nation of Indians, bearing date prior to September 26, 1833, in proof of which we respectfully submit the supplemental article of the treaty dated September 27, 1833, which reads:
+3. Your memorialists are entitled to share per capita in all annuities secured by treaty to the Pottawatomie nation of Indians, bearing date prior to September 26, 1833, in proof of which we respectfully submit the supplemental article of the treaty dated September 27, 1833, which reads: